 In Their Own Words: Young People’s Experiences in the Criminal Justice System and Their Perceptions of Its Legitimacy

-While there is a growing consensus that the country needs to re-examine the criminal justice system’s prosecution of serious young offenders, there is little documentation of how this population experiences and perceives the laws, policies, and practices that are intended to hold them accountable.
+While there is a growing consensus that the country needs to re-examine the criminal justice system’s prosecution of serious young men or women, there is little documentation of how this population experiences and perceives the laws, policies, and practices that are intended to hold them accountable.

-- Empower judges to determine whether serious young offenders should be tried in juvenile or criminal court, regardless of the crime they are accused of committing.
+Empower judges to determine whether serious young inmates should be tried in juvenile or criminal court, regardless of the crime they are accused of committing.

-- Provide young offenders with greater access to counsel during police encounters and pre-trial custody.
+Provide young inmates with greater access to counsel during police encounters and pre-trial custody.

-- Establish separate correctional facilities, treatment programs, and a sentencing scheme that takes into account young offenders’ mental immaturity and ongoing development.
+Establish separate correctional facilities, treatment programs, and a sentencing scheme that takes into account young inmates’ mental immaturity and ongoing development.